REMEMBERING GREAT APES

 The previous two books in the series have so far raised over £322,000.
 All profits from this book will go to great ape protection projects.
 These books can be purchased from here or by contacting email@example.com

-Remembering Rhinos, a beautiful book on rhinos with im- ages donated by some of the the worlds top wildlife pho- tographers, will be sold to raise funds to ght poaching.
+Remembering Rhinos, a beautiful book on rhinos with images donated by some of the the worlds acclaimed wildlife photographers, such as Steve Winter, is being sold to raise funds to fight poaching.

-The Kickstarter campaign for Remembering Rhinos is now live and it is hoped that as a follow-up to last year's Re- membering Elephants book, which raised over £135,000 for anti-poaching initiatives, this campaign will also be suc- cessful in paying for the book's print run, then all subse- quent sales will go to anti-poaching initiatives overseen by the Born Free Foundation.
+The Kickstarter campaign for Remembering Rhinos was a great success and exceeded that of the previous campaign for last year's Remembering Elephants book, which raised over £135,000 for anti-poaching initiatives.
+This campaign has also been successful in paying for the Rhino book's print run, and all subsequent sales will go to anti-poaching initiatives, such as Saving the Survivors, overseen by the Born Free Foundation.

-Remembering elephants, a beautiful book on elephants with images donated by some of the the worlds top wildlife photographers, will be sold to raise funds to ght poaching.
+Remembering elephants, a beautiful book on elephants with images donated by some of the the worlds top wildlife photographers, will be sold to raise funds to fight poaching.

-I am delighted and very proud to be part of this project, albeit in the small humble e ort of donating one of my images.
+I am delighted and very proud to be part of this project, albeit in the small humble effort of donating one of my images.